Steyer's NextGen to target 1 million swing voters ahead of U.S. election

 “That’s an important band because these are going to be really close elections.
 Whichever way that band hits can certainly impact whoever ends up being the ultimate winner,” Chris Lehane, chief strategist for NextGen Climate, told reporters on a conference call.

-Congressional battles, in Colorado, Iowa, Michigan, New Hampshire, and governor’s races in Pennsylvania and Maine are also being targeted.
+Congressional battles, in Colorado, Iowa, Michigan, Maine and New Hampshire, and the governor’s race in Pennsylvania, are also being targeted.

 Control of the 100-member U.S. Senate is up for grabs in November.
 Democrats currently hold 53 seats plus support from two independents, to Republicans’ 45.
 Republicans control the House of Representatives and are expected to maintain their majority.